fccoelho/epigrass/docs/source/using.rst

 .. note::

-    Another way to edit an .epg file is to open it whith the graphical editor provided with Eigrass. just type :file:`epgeditor yourmodel.epg`.
+    Another way to edit an .epg file is to open it whith the graphical editor provided with Epigrass.
+Just type :file:`epgeditor yourmodel.epg`.

 For the beginner, we suggest him/her to take a look at the .epg files in the demo directory.
 They are all commented and may help the user in getting used with Epigrass language and capabilities.